Great for Golf

 Aberdovey Golf Club

-One of the finest seaside courses in the whole of Wales, the 18-hole links course was ranked number 83 in Golf World's Top 100 UK and Ireland Golf Courses 2018.
+One of the finest seaside courses in the whole of Wales, the 18-hole links course was ranked number 83 in Golf World's Top 100 UK and Ireland Golf Courses.
+And ranked 3rd in Wales, in 2023.

 Find out more